Roman province: Emergence

+In the middle republic, the administration of a territory – whether taxation or jurisdiction – had basically no relationship with whether that place was assigned as a provincia by the senate.
+Rome would even intervene on territorial disputes which were part of no provincia at all and were not administered by Rome.
+The territorial province, called a "permanent" provincia in the scholarship, emerged only gradually.

 Permanent provincia

-The acquisition of territories, however, through the middle republic created the recurrent task of defending and administering some place.
+The acquisition of territories, however, through the middle republic created the recurrent task of defending and administering those territories.
 The first "permanent" provincia was that of Sicily, created after the First Punic War.
 In the immediate aftermath, a quaestor was sent to Sicily to look out for Roman interests but eventually, praetors were dispatched as well.
 The sources differ as to when sending a praetor became normal: Appian reports 241 BC; Solinus indicates 227 BC instead.
 Regardless, the change likely reflected Roman unease about Carthaginian power: quaestors could not command armies or fleets; praetors could and initially seem to have held largely garrison duties.
 This first province started a permanent shift in Roman thinking about provincia.
 Instead of being a task of military expansion, it became a recurrent defensive assignment to oversee conquered territories.
 These defensive assignments, with few opportunities to gain glory, were less desirable and therefore became regularly assigned to the praetors.

-Only around 180 BC did provinces take on a more geographically-defined position when a border was established to separate the two commanders assigned to Hispania on the river Baetis.
+Only around 180 BC did provinces take on a more geographically defined position when a border was established to separate the two commanders assigned to Hispania on the river Baetis.
 Later provinces, once campaigns were complete, were all largely defined geographically.
 Once this division of permanent and temporary provinciae emerged, magistrates assigned to permanent provinces also came under pressures to achieve as much as possible during their terms.
 Whenever a military crisis occurred near some province, it was normally reassigned to one of the consuls; praetors were left with the garrison duties.
 In the permanent provinces, the Roman commanders were initially not intended as administrators.
 However, the presence of the commander with forces sufficient to coerce compliance made him an obvious place to seek final judgement.
-A governor's legal jurisdiction grew from the demands of the provincial inhabitants for authoritative settlement of disputes.
+A governor's legal jurisdiction thus grew from the demands of the provincial inhabitants for authoritative settlement of disputes.